melowntech/workshop/tutorials/frontend/corine.rst

 .. literalinclude:: srcs/corine.js
     :lines: 42-58

-The resulting application can look like following pictures:
+Once you open the app in the web browser, it should look like the following screenshots:

 .. figure:: ../backend/images/corine-2012.png
     :width: 800px